momentics/NanoVNA-X/README.md

 - **Predictable, event-driven architecture.** The sweep engine, UI, USB CDC shell, and measurement DSP cooperate through the ChibiOS event bus and watchdog-guarded timeouts.
 A hung codec, synthesiser, or PC host can no longer freeze the instrument mid-calibration.
 - **Measurement-focused DMA budget.** SPI LCD transfers and TLV320 I²S captures use DMA, while the UART console was intentionally moved to an IRQ driver so that DMA channels are always available for RF data paths.
-- **Unique USB identity by default.** Every unit now enumerates with a serial number derived from its MCU unique ID (Config → Mode → *USB DEVICE UID* still allows opting out for legacy workflows).
+- **Unique USB identity by default.** Every unit now enumerates with a serial number derived from its MCU unique ID (System -> Device -> MORE -> *USB DEVICE UID* still allows opting out for legacy workflows).

 ## Improvements
 The firmware has undergone significant re-architecture and stabilization since the [@DiSlord](https://github.com/DiSlord/) release, focusing on responsiveness, standalone usability, and performance on memory-constrained hardware.